vikasgali/DowngradeSQLEdition/README.md

 Sample code to downgrade Standalone SQL Enterprise to other Editions(Standard,Developer,Web) .

+# ConfigurationFile_withALlSettings.ini
+This file is used to Install SQL Server.
+Modify/Create similar Configuration file for the version of SQL Server

+# Editiondowngrade.ps1
+This powershell script needs to be used as part of SSM document that will do SQL Server downgrade

+# SSMDocumentEditionDowngradeContent
+This is the content of SSM Document that can be used to create SSM document in your AWS Account to automate the SQL downgrade

 # Pre-Requisites
 1.Amazon EC2 windows Instance with SQL Server Enterprise Edition Installed